MZ-Makos/PfRL/README.md

-# PfRL

-Protein folding via Reinforcement Learning (PfRL).
+# Protein folding via Reinforcement Learning (PfRL)

 This code is a naive implementation of the reinforcement learning.
 The actual code is private.